-- Establishing a support mechanism at community level to sensitize against GBV - Supporting already existing structures such as counselling centres and providing women a safe space for meeting and sharing. - Supporting already existing counselling centres and health centres at state levels and train women on family planning, prevention of breast and cervical cancer, FGM/C, breastfeeding, nutrition - Organising awareness sessions at female community level on women cancers prevention - Involving men in family planning sessions and creating awareness groups specifically targeting men
+- Establishing a support mechanism at community level to sensitize against GBV - Supporting already existing structures such as counselling centres and providing women a safe space for meeting and sharing. - Conducting awareness campaigns on GBV and other discriminatory practices with the involvement of religious leaders, community leaders and male community in general. - Setting up an early warning system to detect occurrence of violence and a referral mechanism for survivors. - Supporting already existing counselling centres and health centres at state levels and train women on family planning, prevention of breast and cervical cancer, FGM/C, breastfeeding, nutrition. - Organising awareness sessions at family and community levels on SRHR. - Involving men in family planning sessions and creating awareness groups specifically targeting men.